Why It Matters That Kamala Devi Harris Never Changed Her Name

 I’ll never forget the story she shared with me about wearing a sari on her first day of class at Baruch College in the mid-’80s.
 The stares she got on the subway and from her professors sent her running to the women’s department at Macy’s to buy her first pair of jeans.
 Growing up, she and my father taught me that others “wouldn’t understand our culture or religious beliefs.”
 We did our poojas (prayer) at home, called our pinnis (Telugu for auntie) “aunt” when referring to them publicly, and kept our heads down.

-But unlike the many who assimilated, I always questioned why I should have to conform to American standards: I was the little Indian girl who performed classical Indian Bharatanatyam and Kuchipudi dances every year in my school’s talent shows, from elementary to high school — and I was proud of it.
+But unlike the others who assimilated, I always questioned why I should have to conform to American standards: I was the little Indian girl who performed classical Indian Bharatanatyam and Kuchipudi dances every year in my school’s talent shows, from elementary to high school — and I was proud of it.

 Advertisement

-With that in mind, it makes me even more proud that Kamala Devi Harris overcame several odds.
-A candidate who wears a sari, makes dosas with Mindy Kaling, and thanks her chithis in her speech at the Democratic National Convention — while also never compromising on representing her Black roots — makes me feel that I don’t ever have to sacrifice a part of my culture in order to be successful.
+With that in mind, it makes me even more proud that Kamala Devi Harris overcame the odds.
+A major-ticket candidate who wears a sari, makes dosas with Mindy Kaling, and thanks her chitthis in her speech at the Democratic National Convention — while also never compromising on representing her Black roots — makes me feel that I don’t ever have to sacrifice a part of my culture in order to be successful.
 I told my mom recently that it’s because of her generation’s sacrifice that my generation has more freedom to be ourselves, that we can celebrate our identity and be proud of who we are.
 It was a moment of gratitude between us; for her, that things have changed, and for me, that people like her paved the way.

 View this post on Instagram